Capacity Expansion Planning with pypsa#

 Adding Storage Units#

 Alright, but there are a few important components missing for a system with high shares of renewables?
 What about short-term storage options (e.g. batteries) and long-term storage options (e.g. hydrogen storage)?
-Let’s add them too.
+Let’s add them, too.

-First, the battery storage.
-We are going to assume a fixed energy-to-power ratio of 6 hours, i.e. if fully charged, the battery can discharge at full capacity for 6 hours.
 For the capital cost, we have to factor in both the capacity and energy cost of the storage.
 We are also going to enforce a cyclic state-of-charge condition, i.e. the state of charge at the beginning of the optimisation period must equal the final state of charge.

 n.add(